Laminar and transiently disordered dynamics of a magnetic skyrmion pipe flow: Results and Discussion

 The initial state includes $180$ relaxed compact skyrmions forming a stable triangular lattice in the pipe (Fig.~\ref{FIG1}).
 The $\boldsymbol{q}$ vectors of the triangular lattice are pointing at $3$, $7$, and $11$ o'clock directions.
-The skyrmions fully fill the pipe and slightly interact the upper and lower pipe edges, which are expected to form a pipe flow upon their motion toward the longitudinal direction.
-Indeed, a laminar pipe flow of skyrmions could be formed when the system is driven by a small uniform or non-uniform current ($j=j_{\text{m}}\leq 10$ MA cm$^{-2}$).
-In Fig.~\ref{FIG1}, we show the system driven by $j=j_{\text{m}}=3$ MA cm$^{-2}$ as an example.
+The skyrmions fully fill the pipe and slightly interact with the upper and lower pipe edges, which are expected to form a pipe flow upon their motion toward the longitudinal direction.
+Indeed, as shown in Fig.~\ref{FIG3}(a), we find that a laminar pipe flow of skyrmions could be formed when the system is driven by a small uniform or non-uniform current ($j=j_{\text{m}}\leq 10$ MA cm$^{-2}$), which will be discussed in Sec.~\ref{se:Laminar} (see \blue{Supplementary Video~1} and \blue{Supplementary Video~2}~\cite{SM}).
+When the applied driving current density $j=j_{\text{m}}=10-50$ MA cm$^{-2}$, the system shows a transitional dynamic phase accompanied with transiently disordered dynamic behaviors, which will be discussed in Sec.~\ref{se:Transition} and Sec.~\ref{se:Transitional} (see \blue{Supplementary Video~3} and \blue{Supplementary Video~4}~\cite{SM}).
+We also note that the skyrmions in the pipe channel will be deformed and even destroyed when the driving current is larger than a threshold value of $60$ MA cm$^{-2}$ (i.e., $j=j_{\text{m}}\geq 60$ MA cm$^{-2}$), which may lead to complex magnetic domain patterns in the pipe channel (see \blue{Supplementary Video~5} and \blue{Supplementary Video~6}~\cite{SM}).
+The destruction and annihilation of skyrmions in the pipe channel driven by a uniform or non-uniform current of $j=j_{\text{m}}\geq 60$ MA cm$^{-2}$ can be seen from the time-dependent total skyrmion number $Q$ of the system [Figs.~\ref{FIG3}(b)~and~\ref{FIG3}(c)], where $Q$ approaches zero soon upon the application of the current.
+In Figs.~\ref{FIG3}(d) and~\ref{FIG3}(e), the total skyrmion number of the system averaged for $500$ ns of the simulation indicates a sharp change around the dynamic phase boundary between the transitional and deformed phases.
+Within the deformed phase, a larger applied current density will result in the destruction and annihilation of more skyrmions.
+In the following, we focus on the ordered and transiently disordered dynamic behaviors of the skyrmion flow in the pipe channel.